Slamy/m68k-elf-gcc/README.md

 - Delivered with Bootloader and ADF construction kit for direct building of ADFs
 - Working C++ examples with C++11 style code.
 - Downsizing of newlib to save memory
-	- Removal of Floating point support of scanf and printf (I haven't found a purpose for it during development.
+	- Removal of floating point support of scanf and printf (I haven't found a purpose for it during development.
 Keep in mind that float and double datatypes are still usable and only take up space if used in the project.)
-- Downsizing of libstdc++ to save memorey
+- Downsizing of libstdc++ to save memory
 	- Deactivation of exceptions.
 (Unwind code takes up much space.
 Exceptions leads to abort() in this case)
 	- Usage of stream type operators (like std::cout) is highly discouraged as it wastes about 300kB of memory.
 For systems with lots of FastRAM this might not be a big issue.
 But for A500 development the newlib-nano implementation of printf is much better suited.
 In The example project those can be enabled optionally to see the difference.